Order-Tiger/stripe-ios/StripeIdentity/README.md

 The Stripe Identity iOS SDK is compatible with apps targeting iOS 14.3 or above.

+If you intend to use this SDK with Stripe's Identity service, you must not modify this SDK.
+Using a modified version of this SDK with Stripe's Identity service, without Stripe's written authorization, is a breach of your agreement with Stripe and may result in your Stripe account being shut down.

 ## Getting started

 ### Integration

 Get started with Stripe Identity's [📚 iOS integration guide](https://stripe.com/docs/identity/verify-identity-documents?platform=ios) and [example project](../Example/IdentityVerification%20Example), or [📘 browse the SDK reference](https://stripe.dev/stripe-ios/stripe-identity/index.html) for fine-grained documentation of all the classes and methods in the SDK.

+> Identity SDK uses camera to scan documents and selfies, you'll need to set `NSCameraUsageDescription` in your application's plist, and provide a reason for accessing the camera (e.g. "This app uses the camera to take a picture of your identity documents.").

 ### Example